modularizer/rtchat/README.md

 RTChat is a **cross-platform, framework-agnostic** peer-to-peer communication library using WebRTC and MQTT.

+⚠️ RTChat is **INTENTIONALLY INSECURE**, prioritizing ease-of-use over protecting basic metadata about who you chat with and when.

 ## Features

 * ✅ **Serverless**: No backend required - uses public MQTT brokers and STUN servers only for initial signaling (~3kB per connection)